svkdey/js-client-file-downloader/README.md

 ### Methods:

-Suppose on Click method we want to initiate download files
+Suppose onClick() we want to initiate download files

 ```js
 //makeCSV() to make cvs file , An array has to be passed in this method as input